 Imagine a classroom complete with animals, trees, lakes, streams, and rivers and-no walls.
 Now picture yourself in an environmental science classroom at Wells College.

 Here, our classrooms are intimately linked to the spectacular natural setting that surrounds the Wells campus, allowing for a sense of place as well as an appreciation of both nature’s awesome beauty and its impact upon the human experience.
 The major is by nature multidisciplinary.
 The science of environmental problems is analyzed in the broader context of environmental policy and human value systems.
 This multidisciplinary approach enables students to better understand the complexity of the human-environment relationship and to use that knowledge to improve our world for this generation and for generations to come.

 The number of courses required for the major is the equivalent of 14 courses of 3-4

 semester hours each (45-50 semester hours).
 Off-campus study courses may substitute

 Environmental Science faculty:

 Wells students in the environmental science major choose between diverse applications

 of the discipline, focusing on topics including biology, chemistry, physics, political

 science, and more.
-All work with Wells' own Professor of Environmental Studies Niamh O'Leary, who continually demonstrates her extensive knowledge and deep understanding of the
+All work with Wells' own Professor of Environmental Science Niamh O'Leary, who continually demonstrates her extensive knowledge and deep understanding of the

 issues we face, potential solutions, and the process for bringing these answers to